Performance optimization review

 Session caching is a good candidate to configure for a separate instance of Redis.
 Memory configuration for this cache type should consider the site’s cart abandonment strategy and how long a session should expect to remain in the cache.

 Redis should have enough memory allocated to hold all other caches in memory for optimal performance.
-Block cache will be the key factor in determining the amount of memory to configure.
-Block cache grows relative to number of pages on a site (number of SKU x number of store views).
+Block cache is the key factor in determining the amount of memory to configure.
+Block cache grows relative to the number of pages on a site (number of SKU x number of store views).

 Page caching

-We highly recommend using Varnish for full page cache on your Adobe Commerce store.
+Adobe highly recommends using Varnish for full page cache on your Adobe Commerce store.
 The PageCache module is still present in the codebase, but it should be used for development purposes only.

 Install Varnish on a separate server in front of the web tier.
 It should accept all incoming requests and provide cached page copies.
 To allow Varnish to work effectively with secured pages, an SSL termination proxy can be placed in front of Varnish.
 Nginx can be used for this purpose.

-While Varnish full page cache memory invalidation is effective, we recommend allocating enough memory to Varnish to hold your most popular pages in memory.
+While Varnish full page cache memory invalidation is effective, Adobe recommends allocating enough memory to Varnish to hold your most popular pages in memory.

 Message queues